 Here, what Taylor and other experts say you need to know about the best time to discuss a care plan, how to prepare and what to do to ensure it’s the most productive it can be.

-The best time to talk about a care plan
+The best time to talk to aging parents about their future care plan

 Typically, there are two ways to go about discussing your parents’ care plans and preferences: